codacy/docs/docs/repositories/commits.md

 ## Possible issues

-In some situations, Codacy may report either new or fixed **possible** issues on a commit or pull request.
-This means that the code analysis detected new or fixed issues in lines of code that weren't changed by that commit or pull request.
+In some situations, Codacy may report either new or fixed **possible** issues on a commit or pull request, which means that the code analysis detected these issues in lines of code that weren't changed by that commit or pull request.
+This gives you awareness to how your changes may be affecting other parts of your code.

 ![Possible fixed issue in a commit](images/commits-possible-issues.png)

+The following are example situations that can lead to possible issues:

+-   The issue was either created or fixed in the current commit, but the static code analysis tools reported the issue on a line that didn't change in the commit.
+For example, if you remove the line containing the declaration of a variable you may get an "undeclared variable" issue in other lines that use that variable.

+-   If a file had [more than 50 issues reported by the same tool](../faq/code-analysis/does-codacy-place-limits-on-the-code-analysis.md) and you push a new commit that fixes some of these issues, Codacy will report more issues until the limit of 50 issues.
+These issues will be possible issues if they're outside the lines of code changed in the current commit.